What are ERP Systems?

 Security risks - The broader the ERP's scope, the greater its access points.
 That indicates an internal data leak is more likely to occur.
 Even if firewalls and cryptography minimize this harm, the reality is that all the data is connected to this superhighway network.
 Poorly implemented ERPs increase the security risk even more.
 Inconsistent apps can cause crashes.
 Limited authoring tools force users to import external files resulting in a break in the firewall.

-Lack of compliance - Many ERP implementations are structured to satisfy budgetary criteria, and the issue is less of technological failure and more about how the ERP is applied.
+Lack of compliance - Many best ERP systems implementations are structured to satisfy budgetary criteria, and the issue is less of technological failure and more about how the best ERP systems is applied.
 If an accountant is not aware of the ERP process, financial oversight is easy to skip over.

 Latest ERP Trends